uprial/customcreatures/README.md

 (*1) The default drop chance is 8.5%, and each level of looting adds 1% to the drop chance.

-(*2) Potentially top items have twice less drop chance
+(*2) Potentially top items have twice less default drop chance.

 ![CustomCreatures Promo](images/customcreatures-promo.png)